diversario/eventcast/README.md

 ## Security
 `eventcast` uses optional `aes128` message encryption.
 Packets encrypted with user-provided passphrase.
 When encryption is enabled `eventcast` adds a nonce to every packet (nonce is created using `crypto.randomBytes`).

+## Message segmentation
+Multicast does not typically support messages over ~1500 bytes as far as I know.
+Messages that exceed MTU size will be silently dropped. `eventcast` uses message segmentation for messages larger than `maxPayloadSize` (defaults to 1024).
+Message is reassembled on the receiving end.

+## Packet loss
+When receiving segmented messages `eventcast` will request retransmission of any lost segments (TODO: max number of retransmission requests).

 ## Usage

 Create an instance of `eventcast` and add some events: